 Is your website bringing in the leads you need?
 If not, one of the reasons could be that you haven’t installed HotJar on your site.
 Hotjar is a great tool that allows you to understand how visitors are interacting with your website and gives you the information you need to make data-driven design changes that actually impact the bottom line.
+See how we used HotJar to improve our clients website since 2015.
+(Updated with 2018 design!)

 Those who are familiar with Growth-Driven Design know that making design decisions based upon data, not personal preferences or how the competition has designed their website, is critical to having a website that generates leads.
 When designing high-conversion websites, we have learned that while best practices, current design trends and client feedback are all important, true conversion optimization comes from analyzing how hundreds or thousands of visitors actually use and navigate a website.